How to Reduce Food Miles and Lower a Restaurant's Carbon Footprint

 5 min read

 You’ve probably heard of food miles and a product’s carbon footprint.
-Both food miles and a restaurant's carbon footprint are useful measures when you're thinking about reducing your environmental impact.
+Both food miles and a restaurant’s carbon footprint, including food miles emissions, are useful measures when you’re thinking about reducing your environmental impact.
 They may seem complex at first, but once you understand their meaning you will be able to begin to reduce your impact with ease.

 What are food miles?

-Food miles are a measure of how far food has traveled before arriving at your plate.
-This includes the distance between the grower, the manufacturer, the distributor, the retailer, the restaurant.
+Food miles are a measure of the distance food has traveled before arriving at your plate.
+This includes the distance between the grower, the manufacturer, the distributor, the retailer, and the restaurant.

-Food in the UK is estimated to travel over 30 billion kilometers by ship, train and road each year, which produces around 19 million tonnes of C0 annually which has a detrimental effect on our planet.
+Food in the UK is estimated to travel over 30 billion kilometres by ship, train, and road each year, which produces around 19 million tonnes of CO2 annually, which has a detrimental effect on our planet.
+This extensive travel contributes significantly to food transport emissions, which are a major component of the overall carbon footprint of food.

 • c50 times as much greenhouse gasses as transporting the food by sea